 5. Fatigue after acupuncture

 Of all the acupuncture side effects, this one is probably the least enjoyed by patients.
 Fatigue after acupuncture can last up to three days.
-Some people feel really wiped out post-acupuncture session.
-This shouldn’t happen every time and is more common in the beginning of your treatment series.
+Some people feel really wiped out post-acupuncture-session.
+This shouldn’t happen every time and is more common at the beginning of your treatment series.
 If you have been burning the candle at both ends, acupuncture can reveal the true depth of your exhaustion as we rebalance your energy.
 Sometimes the energy we think we have is actually adrenaline and other stress hormones.
 Acupuncture lowers stress hormones (see the image to the right), which can leave you feeling your true energetic state–low, low, low.
 Don’t despair, acupuncture can help build you back up.
 However, you’re going to have to do some self-care too, like getting enough rest and eating a balanced diet.
-For severe cases of burn-out (a.k.a adrenal fatigue), herbs or supplements might be needed.
+For severe cases of burn-out (HPA Axis dysfunction), herbs or supplements might be needed.

 6. Twitchy muscles

 At times I intentionally needle into trigger points, which can cause a twitch response in your muscle.
 This feels weird like you aren’t in control of your body.
 Involuntary muscle twitches can be achy, but shouldn’t be super painful.
 This is an effective technique for releasing muscle tension.
 Physical Therapists and Chiropractors have adopted this acupuncture technique and call it “Dry Needling“.
 It should always be performed by a licensed acupuncturist who is experienced and trained to use acupuncture needles to avoid causing damage by deep or aggressive needling.
 Acupuncturists tend to use a gentler touch when it comes to needling trigger points (at least I do!) and get equal if not better results than those who use a more aggressive approach.
 Sometimes less is more when it comes to pain and injury.
 With any treatment approach, consistency is key.